bessman/python-cross-compiling-example/README.rst

 ==============================

-This repository is a worked example of cross compiling a non-trivial Python app to run on Android.
-It is the companion to the Python Cross-Compiling Guide (as yet unpublished).
+This repository is a worked example of cross compiling a non-trivial Python app to run on Linux on ARM.
+It is a fork from https://github.com/benfogle/python-cross-compiling-example.
 The makefile above will download all dependencies, build them, and produce a tarball containing:

-- Python 3.6 for Android (ARM)
+- Python 3.6 for linux-gnueabihf
 - numpy
 - Pandas
-- matplotlib
-- Pillow
-- Example Python scripts

 Building
 ========

-The makefile is written and tested on Ubuntu 16.04.
+The makefile is written and tested on Debian Stretch.
 Consult ``docker/Dockerfile`` in this repository for details of the prerequisites that should be installed on the build machine.